HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 #### Claiming Conformance

-Actors and Systems asserting conformance to this implementation guide have to implement the requirements outlined in the corresponding capability statements.
-The following definition of MUST SUPPORT is to be used in the implementation of the requirements.
+Actors and Systems asserting conformance to this IG must implement the requirements outlined in the corresponding capability statements.
+The following definition of Must Support is to be used in the implementation of the requirements.

 ##### Must Support Definition